Geonovum/ogc-api-features-guideline/Examples.md

 https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/collections/SimpleAddress?queryables.
 https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/collections/SimpleAddress/items?filter=locator_designator_postalDeliveryIdentifier=%279901AA%27 only gives the addresses with postal code '9901AA'.

-The OGC API specification for filtering [[PUB-6]] did not not yet have the status "approved" at the time of this service publication and has therefor not been considered further.
+The OGC API specification for filtering [[PUB-6]] did not yet have the status "approved" at the time of this service publication and has therefor not been considered further.

 ***CRS***